 2. EMDR therapy gets you unstuck and allows a natural movement toward healing.

-3. EMDR therapy generates a new perspective of your problem.
+3. EMDR therapy generates a new perspective on your problem.

-4. EMDR therapy allows you to go directly to you healing destination and eliminate incorrect pathways.
+4. EMDR therapy allows you to go directly to your healing destination and eliminate incorrect pathways.

 5. EMDR therapy creates new pathways beyond the limitations of your previous route.